bobintornado/bobintornado.github.io/_posts/2018-10-12-Vueling-Airline-Being-Budget-Airline.md

 And, here is where the cut gets deeper.

-I lived in Singapore, so I tried filling the form with my SGD based account, but it just doesn't work at all.
+I live in Singapore, so I try filling up the form with my SGD based account, but it just doesn't work at all.
 I promised you that I tried filling up the online form more than 50 times but it just doesn't work for me, and it keeps prompting me the error message  `fail in saving the data`.

 I tried emailed the airline three times.